consoledotdev/home/content/tools/server-monitoring.md

 Monitoring has two purposes - helping you debug problems that have already occurred, and alerting you when something is going wrong (ideally before it causes an outage).
-This means alerts are a key feature in all monitoring products.
+Alerts are a key feature in all monitoring tools.

-Alerting is often broken down into two parts:
+Alerting is broken down into two parts:

 - **Triggers:** Metrics cause alerts to trigger.
 This can be based on simple thresholds e.g. is CPU load over 1.5?
 It can also be much more complex.
   Different values can trigger at different thresholds e.g. warning vs error.
-It can be based on relative values, or % change (delta) over a specified time period.
+It can be based on relative values or % change over a specified time period (delta alerts).
 Alerts could trigger based on anomalies, or as composites of multiple metrics with conditions that must all exist before an alert is triggered.
 This can get complicated so it is important to have flexibility to define what you care about.
-- **Notifications:** Once an alert is triggered, you need to be notified about it.
+- **Notifications:** Once an alert is triggered you need to be notified about it.
 Email notifications are fine if you are in your inbox and/or the alert isn't time-critical, but you need rules to define when, how, and who is notified.
-Perhaps you want text messages, or push notifications to a mobile app.
+Perhaps you want text messages or push notifications to a mobile app.
 Maybe Slack notifications that someone has to acknowledge are better.
-Or integrations into incident management systems like PagerDuty and ServiceNow.
+Or integrations into incident management tools like PagerDuty and ServiceNow.
 The ability to customize notification configurations is important.

 {{< close-div >}}